google/EarlGrey/CONTRIBUTING.md

 * Any vaguely worded issue will be immediately closed.
 If there is inactivity on an issue for an extended period of time, it will also be closed.

+## Experimental APIs & Examples

+* Experimental new APIs should be added to `UnitTests.xcodeproj` and named appropriately.
+  This ensures that the APIs are tested against EarlGrey master and prevents regressions.
+* Example code that uses existing APIs in EarlGrey should be added to `EarlGreyExample.xcodeproj`.
+  Having the examples live in a real Xcode project allows the code to be verified via tests.

 ## The small print
 Contributions made by corporations are covered by a different agreement than